molejar/pyUBoot/README.md

-PyUBoot
+pyUBoot
 =======

-PyUBoot is an Open Source python based library for manipulating with U-Boot images and environment variables.
+pyUBoot is an Open Source python based library for manipulating with U-Boot images and environment variables.

 Dependencies
 ------------